For Writers

 Create and format a publication-ready manuscript with Pressbooks Public.
 Write chapter by chapter, or import a manuscript previously written in Word or other formats.
 Create a professional-quality ePUB (compatible with most e-book readers), MOBI (compatible with Kindles) or PDF (print friendly) file that’s ready to submit to your self-publisher of choice, such as the Indie Author Project.
 When you’re ready for cover design, check out the Library’s list of websites where you can download copyright-free images.

 After formatting your manuscript in Pressbooks Public or with a different tool, submit your work to Indie Author Project for the chance to be featured on BiblioBoard.
 Submissions are open year round.
-During April and May, Indie Author Project runs the Louisiana Author Project Contest, with the chance to win prize money and a full-page spread in Library Journal.
+During April and May, Indie Author Project runs their Annual Contest, with the chance to win prize money and a full-page spread in Library Journal

 Read indie fiction by Louisiana authors, with no checkout periods, waits, or holds.
 Download the BiblioBoard Library app to read on your mobile device, or access on any web browser.